CodingWithCal1/Blog-Post-Card/README.md

 - Clean, centered card layout
 - Responsive design using flexible widths and `max-width`
-- Styled HTML `time` element for semantic clarity
-- Smooth hover effects for interactive links
+- Hover effects for interactive links
 - Google Fonts integration for modern typography
 - Color palette optimized for contrast and readability
 - Card shadow and border radius for visual depth